muzikp/evalocale/README.md

 # Evalocale

 A core library for Node.js and browsers to facilitate dynamic loading of texts in different languages.
-See also elocale-express for integration in Express.js based applications.
+See also evalocale-express for integration in Express.js based applications.

 ## Key features